rezozero59/rezozero59/README.md

 ## 🌟 About Me

-Hello, I'm Laurent Delassus, a junior web developer passionate about crafting innovative web solutions.
+Hello, I'm Laurent Delassus, a web developer passionate about crafting innovative web solutions.
 Specializing in the JavaScript ecosystem, I dive into the fascinating world of React, Next.js, Node.js, Express, and TypeScript.
 My journey in web development is an exciting adventure where each line of code is a step towards excellence.

 ## 🛠️ My Skills